Model Railway Track

 than the standard points, but they are physically longer and almost twice

-the price (Hornby.
-The S-shape that the standard points create when used
+the price Hornby.
+The S-shape that the standard points create when used with

-derailment especially in reverse and with long wheel base rolling stock.
-The
+derailment especially when reversing and with long wheel base rolling stock.

 between.
 It is this straight section, which is important when setting out